wonglok/WebGLWidget/README.md

 	* Strom
 	* WormHole
 3. LogoFan Scene on iOS 8 Beta4 for fallback GPU particle Scene.
+4. Built version's download size with gzip on GitHub-Page is about 18.5KB
+5. Mobile Perf Oriented.
+Memory Pool, Frame Budget Task Manager, no redundant GL calls.

 # Camear in Particle Scene:
 1. up,down,left,right to rotate
 2. w,a to zoom
-3. p to pause particle. :)
+3. p to pause particle.

 # Credit: